top of page

 Statement

 On the canvas, my brush does not entirely release this tension, but rather translates it.
-There is tension in the chiaroscuro I draw from my studies of the old masters, in each stroke of paint, and in the dramatic compositions that often convey discomfort.
+There is tension in the chiaroscuro I draw from my studies of the old masters, in each stroke of paint, and in the dramatic compositions that convey discomfort.